viktoriamahrberg/supercazzola/README.md

 # About

 **Supercazzola** which in italian means nonsense; "a phrase devoid of logical sense composed of a random set of real and non-existent words".
 Let's skip the pretentious talk about wine and just focus on really good wine!
-For us it is just about good, non pretentious low intervention wines from our friends in Italy and South Africa.
+For us it is just about good, non pretentious, low intervention wines from our friends in Italy and South Africa.
 They may be the sons and daughters from the more classic wineries or new vinyard experimenting and just doing their own thing.
 Either way, they are making their own paths and pushing wine making into the future, experimenting on their own and providing us with outstanding wines.
 As long as we find it great, we are proud to be your local wine distributor in Southern Sweden.
 Because we assure you - you will come back for more.

 # UX

-The five elements of UX:

 ## Strategy

-#### Business Goal
+### Business Goal:

 Become the biggest importer of natural wine in Sweden.
 Targeting the people loving wine but may not necessarily know so much about it.

-#### Target Audience
+### Target Audience:

 - Age: 21-55
 - Informed as well as non-informed winelovers